Stairlifts: Should I Buy New or Used?

 Keep in mind, it is not wise to purchase second hand direct from the owner.
 You want to make sure that service will be available should you have an issue, and this can be a challenge when the used lift is not bought from a reliable dealer.

 You should also understand that the selection of used models and available features may not match the inventory of new lifts that a provider can offer.
 However, it is possible that a used lift will offer many of the features found on new lifts at a lower cost.

 If you know that your needs are temporary, such as after surgery, a rental stairlift may be a good option.
 The primary reason to rent a stairlift instead of buying is the cost.

-For example, rental options at Lifeway Mobility start at $1,095.
-This includes installation/removal, the first 3 months of rental and any necessary service calls during that time.
-Each additional month will cost $115.
+Our rental stairlift options include installation/removal, the first 3 months of rental and any necessary service calls during that time.
+Each additional month will require you to pay a monthly rental fee.
 Optional features such as folding rail will also be subject to an extra monthly charge.

 If you’re not sure how long you will need your lift, be sure to ask your provider if they offer a rent-to-own program.
 After renting a stairlift, many people learn to love their lift and decide to keep it!!

 When deciding on which buying option is right for you, consider your budget and how that lines ups up with your wants and needs.
 If you think that you'll use the lift for its entire lifespan or there are must have features that are not available on the used market, it is wise to look at buying a new lift.
 If you have a limited budget or the features of the lift are less important to you, a used lift might be the right solution.